-Our material cash requirements as of December 31, 2021 and any subsequent interim period primarily include our capital expenditures, contractual obligations and capital commitments.
+Our material cash requirements as of December 31, 2023 and any subsequent interim period primarily include our capital expenditures, contractual obligations and capital commitments.

-Cash flow in connection with capital expenditures amounted to RMB68.6 million, RMB50.4 million, and RMB110.2 million (US\$17.3 million) in the years ended December 31, 2019, 2020 and 2021, respectively.
+Cash flow in connection with capital expenditures amounted to RMB110.2 million, RMB200.0 million and RMB110.5 million (US\$15.6 million) in the years ended December 31, 2021, 2022 and 2023, respectively.
 These capital expenditures are incurred primarily in connection with the purchase of property and equipment, intangible assets, the construction of Viomi IoT Technology Park and other long-term assets.
-Our capital expenditures may increase in the future as our product offerings continue to expand and diversify and as we continue to construct the Viomi IoT Technology Park.
-We currently plan to fund these expenditures with our current cash and cash equivalents, short-term investments and cash flow generated from our operating activities.
+Our capital expenditures may increase in the future as our product offerings continue to expand and diversify and as we continue to invest in the Viomi IoT Technology Park.
+We currently plan to fund these expenditures with our current cash and cash equivalents, restricted cash, short-term investments and cash flow generated from our operating activities.

 Our contractual obligations mainly represent operating lease obligations, which consist of the commitments under the lease agreements for our office premises and several factories.
-The following table sets forth our contractual obligations as of December 31, 2021.
+The following table sets forth our contractual obligations as of December 31, 2023.

+Payment Due by Period

+Less than

-Payment Due by Period Total Less than 1 Year 1 - 3 Years 3 - 5 Years More than 5 Years (RMB in thousands) Operating lease obligation(1) 27,184 16,103 11,081
+Total 1 Year 1-3 Years 3-5 Years 5 Years

+(RMB in thousands)

+Operating lease obligation (1) 6,679 3,738 2,736 205